 Managed WordPress sites enjoy far faster speeds than shared hosts since the servers here are programmed specifically for WordPress and everything is configured to maximize website performance.

 Automatic Updates and Optimization

-Needless to say, managed hosting takes care of timely upgradation of all your plugins, themes and backups automatically and easily.
+Needless to say, managed hosting takes care of aspects of website maintenance like timely up-gradation of all your plugins, themes and backups automatically and easily.
 In addition, it also optimizes your site for best accessibility too!

 Migration Made Easy

 Moving from shared to managed WordPress hosting can be a pain if you don’t know what exactly needs to be done.
 Making this transition easier, managed hosts take care of all your data and ensure that migration is completely hassle-free!

 The bad neighbor issue is bypassed altogether in Managed WordPress hosting since there is allocated storage and bandwidth to each user which results in significant site uptime.

 Round the Clock Premium Support